takkichii/gas-spreadsheet-database/README.md

-# Model & Controller Template for Google Apps Script
+# Use spreadsheet as database with Google Apps Script
-- Using spreadsheet as a database
+- You can use the crud operation with spreadsheet
 - Set the ID of a default spreadsheet to the Config.gs file

 ## Spreadsheet Sample